 One of the most frequently asked questions I get here is, “Can I grow XYZ in a pot?”
-My answer is usually the same, which is to say you can grow just about anything in a pot, as long as its the right sized container, and you are prepared for the extra work of delivering everything the plant needs from food to water to light to air circulation.
-With spring on the horizon (more distant for others, I know), I thought I would give you a few tips about how to grow this joyful spring bloomer in a container.
+My answer is usually the same, which is to say you can grow just about anything in a pot.
+Just as long as its the right sized container.
+And if you are prepared for the extra work of delivering everything the plant needs.
+(From food to water to light to air circulation.)
+With spring on the horizon (more distant for others, I know), I thought I would give you a few tips.
+Here's how to grow this joyful spring bloomer in a container.

 Rhodies are lovely evergreen shrubs that comes to life in spring with huge trusses of blooms.
-They are such a gift that keeps on giving to the sequence of bloom that we all want in our gardens.
+They're such a gift that keeps on giving to the sequence of bloom that we all want in our gardens.
 Once the show is over, rhodies tend to fade into the background, becoming a loose, but still stately green presence.
-In a container, they're just about as much billowing color and happy form as you can hope for in early spring, and as the season progresses, they become a useful foil when you surround them with other potted specimens.
+In containers, they're just about as much billowing color and happy form as you can hope for in early spring.
+As the season progresses, they become a useful foil when you surround them with other potted specimens.

-Soil, light, food notwithstanding (see below), the trick to successfully growing a rhododendron in a container is to choose a compact, smaller sized plant that will adapt well to the confines of a fairly large pot.
+Soil, light, food notwithstanding (see below), the trick to successfully growing a rhododendron in a container.
+Choose a compact, smaller sized plant that will adapt well to the confines of a fairly large pot.
 Choose a dwarf variety that thrives in your climate for the best results—try to keep within 3 to 5 feet in height.
-You could, of course, plant yourself a 7-footer in a really huge pot, but maintaining it would be quite the commitment!
-While just being a container will restrict the size of your rhodie, you can further keep it to a manageable size with pruning (also see below).
+You could, of course, plant yourself a 7-footer in a really huge pot.
+Maintaining it would be quite the commitment!
+Being a container will restrict the size of your rhodie.
+However, you can further keep it to a manageable size with pruning (also see below).

 If you’re interested in trying to grow a rhodie in a pot, here are 10 we recommend.